ideapark/career/Documentation/Theory_Of_Computation/Regular_Languages.md

 3. for each i, we have wi∈L(Ri), where Ri=δ(qi−1,qi); in other words, Ri is the expression on the arrow from qi−1 to qi.

+Let M be the DFA for language A. Then we convert M to a GNFA G by adding a new start state and a new accept state and additional transition arrows as necessary.
+We use the procedure CONVERT(G), which takes a GNFA and returns an equivalent regular expression.
+This procedure uses recursion, which means that it calls itself.
+An infinite loop is avoided because the procedure calls itself only to process a GNFA that has one fewer state.
+The case where the GNFA has two states is handled without recursion.

+- CONVERT(G):

+1. Let k be the number of states of G.
+2. If k=2, then G must consist of a start state, an accept state, and a single arrow connecting them and labeled with a regular expression R. Return the expression R.
+3. If k>2, we select any state qrip∈Q different from qstart and qaccept and let G' be the GNFA (Q',Σ,δ',qstart,qaccept), where

+     Q' = Q − {qrip},

+   and for any qi∈Q'−{qaccept} and any qj∈Q'−{qstart}, let

+     δ'(qi,qj) = (R1)(R2)∗(R3)∪(R4), for R1 = δ(qi,qrip),
+                                        R2 = δ(qrip,qrip),
+                                        R3 = δ(qrip,qj), and
+                                        R4 = δ(qi,qj).
+4. Compute CONVERT(G') and return this value.

 NONREGULAR LANGUAGES
 --------------------